 - Developing new business opportunities in rural communities

-It is anticipated that Community Futures organizations will play a lead role in ROF 2.0 funded initiatives and will be the proponent of the application for ROF 2.0 funding.
+Community Futures organizations must play a lead role in ROF 2.0 funded initiatives and will be the proponent of the application for ROF 2.0 funding.

 Projects will be limited to maximum ROF 2.0 funding per project of $300,000.00 and minimum funding per project of $25,000.